Travis Japan

-Travis Japan is a Japanese boy band managed by Johnny & Associates.
-Their name is a tribute to the American choreographer Travis Payne, who assisted in their 2012 group formation during the production of stage show PLAYZONE'12 SONG & DANC'N. PARTII.
-The group moved to Los Angeles, California in March 2022, to study English and train with local choreographers and vocal coaches.
+Travis Japan is a Japanese boy band managed by Starto Entertainment.
+Their name is a tribute to the American choreographer Travis Payne, who assisted in their 2012 group formation during the production of stage show Playzone'12 Song & Danc'n.
+Partii.
+The group resided in Los Angeles, California in March to October 2022, to study English and train with local choreographers and vocal coaches.

 History

 2012–2017: Formation and member changes

 In February 2012, while watching a play, Yoshizawa, Nakamura, Abe, Miyachika, Kajiyama and other Johnny's Jr were called to the rehearsal room, where they met with Travis Payne.
 Nakada, Kawashima, Morita, and Shimekake, active at that time as Jr. A, and who were later called "Older Brothers", were also there.
 By then, Travis Japan was formed with the five members mentioned first, whom were later called the "Younger Brothers", but in July it was informed that the nine would act as Travis Japan in Playzone'12 Song & Danc'n。Partii.

 By 2015, they would continue performing in Playzone, but they would also be chosen as back dancers for Masahiko Kondō, Arashi and Tackey & Tsubasa.

 By 2016, the subgroups' relationship as one group had not deepened, and they had even thought of appearing as "Older Brothers" and "Younger Brothers" in "Johnny's Ginza 2016" in May 2016, but reconsidered after the possibility of losing their job after the end of Playzone.
 Shortly after that, Abe expressed his intention of leaving.
 By October 2016's performances, the group was made up of 8 members.
 It continued like that until January 2017's "JOHNNYS' ALL STARS IsLAND", where this time, Nakada was the one mentioning his desire to pursue his dream.

 Without Abe and Nakada, Travis Japan had 7 members working during their performances in 2017.
 In September's "Johnny's You&Me IsLAND", Morita was absent, leaving the group with 6 members.